Ardfinnan Castle: Early history

-The castle was built circa 1185 on the order of John of England, then Lord of Ireland, during his first expedition to Ireland.
-To guard the northern border of Waterford, John's father Henry II of England proposed Ardfinnan and Tybroughney on the river Suir, with Lismore on the Blackwater as key positions to erect castles.
-Most importantly, Ardfinnan would secure a passage from the Anglo-Norman-occupied southern sea-board into central Ireland.
-John arrived in Waterford in April 1185, after which he soon granted the Cambro-Norman knight Maurice de Prendergast with the Manor of Ardfinnan, in which he was tasked with the construction of Ardfinnan Castle and to defend it as its governor.
+The castle was built in 1185 by Prince John of England, then first Lord of Ireland, during his first expedition to Ireland.
+It appears to be the first castle built and occupied by a member of the English Crown in Ireland.
+To guard the northern border of Waterford from the Gaelic kingdom of Thomond, John's father Henry II of England proposed Ardfinnan and Tybroughney on the fording of the river Suir, with Lismore on the Blackwater as key positions to erect castles, following his visit to these sites with Hugh de Lacy in 1171.
+Ardfinnan and Lismore were scenic monastic sites established by Saint Carthage around 630 AD.
+John arrived in Waterford in April 1185 and built Ardfinnan castle, with Maurice de Prendergast said to have been granted with the Manor of Ardfinnan, twelve miles directly north of its sister at Lismore Castle, constructed soon after in the same year.
+Prendergast protected the royal castle of Ardfinnan or “Castrum de Harfinan” as it’s governor.
+John issued royal charters during his brief stay at the castle, with Hugh de Lacy as witness.

 In opposition to John's construction of the castles, Lismore Castle was taken by surprise in an attack by the Irish, and its governor, Robert de Barry, was slain along with his entire garrison.
 King of Munster Donal O'Brien, King of Connacht Rory O'Conner and King of Desmond Dermod MacCarthy, now headed for Ardfinnan.
-Opposite the imposing castle and on the other side of the river, it became aware to O'Brien that he would not be able to take it by force.
-Indicating retreat, he turned back only to be pursued by the small garrison of knights holding Ardfinnan Castle, which for O'Brien would play the advantage.
-He swiftly turned back towards Ardfinnan and surrounded the now exposed knights, slaying a large portion of them and subsequently taking Ardfinnan Castle.
-After this and further successive defeats against the Irish Kings, John's original force of 300 men was decimated, and by December of that same year, 1185, he was summoned back to England by his father.
+Opposite the imposing castle and on the other side of the river, O'Brien became aware that he would not be able to take it by force.
+Feinting retreat, he was pursued by the small garrison of knights holding Ardfinnan Castle.
+Having drawn them out of their stronghold, he swiftly turned back towards Ardfinnan and surrounded the now exposed knights, slaying a large portion of them and subsequently taking Ardfinnan Castle.
+After this and further successive defeats against the Irish Kings, John's original force of 300 men was decimated and by December of 1185, he was summoned back to England by his father, leaving Hugh de Lacy at Ardfinnan.

-The castle was promptly retaken and would continue to regularly change hands between the vying Anglo-Normans, until it was handed over to the Knights Templar, and later granted to the Knights Hospitaller.
-While the Hospitallers protected this important pass between Cashel and Lismore, they constructed the castle's surviving circular keep in the early 13th century.
+The castle under Norman control, the surrounding Cantred of Ardfynan (Ardfinnan) was by 1210 under the lordship of Philip of Worcester, with a permanent presence of the Knights Templar, and later the Knights Hospitaller.
+While the knights' protected this important pass between the ecclecsiatical centres of Cashel and Lismore, they constructed the castle's surviving circular keep in the early 13th century.
+A historical tradition of spinning and weaving in the village suggests the Knights Templars established a fulling mill while corn milling on the river bank below the castle.
+A William le Teynturer (Norman English: William the Dyer, of cloth) is recorded in Ardfinnan in 1295.